Cacán language

-Cacán (also Cacan, Kakán, Calchaquí, Chaka, Diaguita, and Kaka) is an extinct language that was spoken by the Diaguita and Calchaquí tribes in northern Argentina and Chile.
+Cacán (also Cacan, Kakán, Kakana, Calchaquí, Chaka, Diaguita, and Kaka) is an extinct language that was spoken by the Diaguita and Calchaquí tribes in northern Argentina and Chile.
 It became extinct during the late 17th century or early 18th century.
 The language was documented by the Jesuit Alonso de Bárcena, but the manuscript is lost.
-Genetic affiliation of the language remains unclear, and due to the extremely limited number of known words, it has not been possible to conclusively link it to any existing language family.
+Genetic affiliation of the language remains unclear, and due to the limited number of known words, it has not been possible to conclusively link it to any existing language family, though past proposals have included a link with Kunza and the essentially unknown Humahuaca.

+The name Diaguita is from Cacán tiac-y-ta 'village inhabitant'.

 Varieties

 Loukotka (1968)

 Varieties classified by Loukotka (1968) as part of the Diaguit language group: